 - In L. M. Montgomery's Rainbow Valley, the minister's motherless children are told by another child that all stepmothers are wicked, it comes with the role.
 Nevertheless the youngest goes to persuade a woman to marry her father because her father is so miserable since she rejected him.
 And in Rilla of Ingliside it is clear that she is a perfectly lovely stepmother.

 - In Rugrats, Chuckie worries that Kira will be like the stepmother from "Cinderella".
-She's actually quite nice and adopts him.
+She's actually quite nice and caring.
+One episode even has her adopting him legally (and likewise, Chas adopted Kimi).